Game

 It features physics-based space combat with ships driven realistically by linear and angular acceleration and other forces.
 Ship sizes range from fighter class to battleship and carrier classes.
 The ship’s armaments and components will be chosen by the player, so the ship’s size is not necessarily tied to any role.
 Due to realistic space physics, the combat will not only look cool but will allow for unique tactics usually only found in realistic non-RTS space simulations.

 Weapons come in four different sizes and with different types of mounts.
 The smallest weapons are typically only available for fighter-class ships and suitable for fighting other fighters or other smaller targets.
 Bigger weapons are typically needed to efficiently damage bigger ships, but a huge number of smaller weapons may also do the trick.
 Weapon mounts can be fixed, slightly pivoting (gimbal) or turret-type.
 Fixed mounts are the cheapest in terms of money and also as regards power and size required, but they largely rely on the agility of the ship to get the target in sight.
 All in all, a huge fixed weapon on a slow ship might be next to useless against a small agile ship.
 For a big ship to fend off a threatening swarm of smaller ships on its own, it will need small weapons mounted on turrets, since those turrets will be fast enough to target agile fighters.
-These turrets can also act as a point defence system against incoming missiles and torpedoes.
+These turrets can also act as a point defence system against incoming missiles.